commsor/titanoboa/README.md

 then execute the jar:

      java -jar titanoboa.jar

+In your console you should see bunch of log messages and ultimately you will see

+     INFO [main] - Started @3238ms

+which means the server started successfully.
+By default the server and will start on port 3000.

+Congratulations!
+You have just started your titanoboa server!

+If you included GUI you can go ahead and try to create a [sample workflow](https://github.com/mikub/titanoboa/wiki/Getting-Started-with-GUI).

+### Server Configuration
+Server configuration and external dependencies file can be specified by system properties `boa.server.config.path` and `boa.server.dependencies.path`:

+     java -Dboa.server.config.path=boa_server_config_local.clj -Dboa.server.dependencies.path=ext-dependencies.clj -jar titanoboa.jar

+See [Server configuration wiki](https://github.com/mikub/titanoboa/wiki/Server-Configuration) for more details.

 ## Getting Started
 Before you start, it might be a good idea to get familiar with titanoboa's [concepts](https://github.com/mikub/titanoboa/wiki) & [workflow design principles](https://github.com/mikub/titanoboa/wiki/Designing-Workflows).